-4.28 Module: Financial Data Science [M-WIWI-105610]

-Responsible: Prof. Dr. Maxim Ulrich

-Part of: Advanced Studies in Economics and Management (Elective Modules in Business Administration)

-Advanced Studies in Economics and Management (Elective Modules in Economics and Management)

-Grading scaleGrade to a tenth

-Recurrence Irregular Duration 1 term
+4.27 Module: Financial Data Science [M-WIWI-105610] Μ Responsible: Prof. Dr. Maxim Ulrich Organisation: KIT Department of Economics and Management Part of: Advanced Studies in Economics and Management (Elective Modules in Business Administration) Advanced Studies in Economics and Management (Elective Modules in Economics and Management) Grading scale Credits Recurrence Duration Version Language Level 3 9 Grade to a tenth Irregular 1 term English 1 Mandatory T-WIWI-111238 Financial Data Science 9 CR Ulrich

-Language English Level 3 Version 1

-Mandatory T-WIWI-111238 Financial Data Science 9 CR Ulrich
+Due to the professor's research sabbatical, the BSc module "Financial Data Science" and MSc module "Foundations for Advanced Financial -Quant and -Machine Learning Research" and the MSc module "Advanced Machine Learning and Data Science" along with the respective examinations will not be offered in SS2023.
+Bachelor and Master thesis projects are not affected and will be supervised.